FusionAuth/fusionauth-site/site/_posts/2023-07-31-react-example-application.md

 ### Ticket Details Page

+Along with a list page, you have a details page too.
+This page is useful when a user wants to dig in a bit more to the details of a ticket.

 {% include _image.liquid src="/assets/img/blogs/react-example-application/fusiondesk-ticket.png" alt="Ticket details" class="img-fluid" figure=false %}

 The ticket page allows the user to create or update a ticket.
 The ticket page is implemented in the `TicketPage.tsx` file.
 Depending on the state of the ticket and the role of the user, different actions are available.

-Currently, the following flow is implemented:
+Currently, the following ticket workflow is implemented:

 {% include _image.liquid src="/assets/img/blogs/react-example-application/fusiondesk-flow.png" alt="The ticket flow implemented in FusionDesk" class="img-fluid" figure=false %}

 If the ticket is open and the user is an `agent`, the user can mark the ticket as `solved`.
 The creator of the ticket then has the option to either close or reopen the ticket with `Accept solution` or `Reject solution`.
 After the ticket is closed, it cannot be edited anymore.

-Backend `GET /:id`:
+Okay, it's not Zendesk, but this is a prototype application, not a multi-billion dollar SaaS unicorn.

+This is the API to pull the details of a single ticket, using `GET` and passing the `id`:

 ```typescript
 {% remote_include 'https://raw.githubusercontent.com/fusionauth/fusionauth-example-react-fusiondesk/main/server/src/controllers/rest/ticket/FindTicketController.ts' %}
 ```

-Backend `POST /`:
+Here's the corresponding create API, using the `POST` method:

 ```typescript
 {% remote_include 'https://raw.githubusercontent.com/fusionauth/fusionauth-example-react-fusiondesk/main/server/src/controllers/rest/ticket/CreateTicketController.ts' %}
 ```

-Backend `PATCH /:id`:
+Here's the method to update a ticket with `PATCH`:

 ```typescript
 {% remote_include 'https://raw.githubusercontent.com/fusionauth/fusionauth-example-react-fusiondesk/main/server/src/controllers/rest/ticket/UpdateTicketController.ts' %}
 ```

-Frontend `TicketPage.tsx`:
+Finally, here's the front end code for building the display.

 ```tsx
 {% remote_include 'https://raw.githubusercontent.com/fusionauth/fusionauth-example-react-fusiondesk/main/client/src/pages/TicketPage.tsx' %}
 ```

 ### Profile Page

+Users are important, so let's give them a profile page in FusionDesk as well.

 {% include _image.liquid src="/assets/img/blogs/react-example-application/fusiondesk-profile.png" alt="Profile screen with information about the logged in user" class="img-fluid" figure=false %}